cse-labs/res-edge-labs/docs/Res-Edge-Overview.md

 - Azure Fleet Manager, combined with Arc, Azure Monitor Lite, and other offerings, might eventually focus on edge cluster scenarios with a similar approach, particularly use of a custom operator to avoid Configuration Proliferation and GitOps bottlenecks.
 - [Chik-fil-a has tooling](https://medium.com/chick-fil-atech/enterprise-restaurant-compute-f5e2fd63d20f) that distributes each configuration pull request (PR) to the individual GitOps repos for all stores for which the change is intended.
 - [Rancher Fleet](https://fleet.rancher.io/) presents a different approach to leverage for large-scale edge cluster management.
 Rancher Fleet groups allows for managing clusters in groups, makes use of deployment bundles, and uses GateKeeper to simplify application and policy management From the Fleet documentation: "Note that cluster labels and overlays are critical features in Fleet as they determine which clusters will get each part of the bundle."
-- Several crews have tried different things for specific engagements.
-Here's an example of a crew that built a REST service on top of GitOps to help with a certain amount of edge cluster scale: https://dev.azure.com/CSECodeHub/516879%20-%20BASF%20Pump%20Monitoring/\_wiki/wikis/EFO\_Wiki\_Template/32398/What-we-delivered